-At the conclusion of FY2017, Free Cash was certified at approximately \$2.87 million.
-Of the total Free Cash, \$1.36 million will be used to finance the FY2019 Capital Budget.
+At the conclusion of FY2018, Free Cash was certified at approximately \$2.23 million.
+Of the total Free Cash, \$861,167 will be used to finance the FY2020 Capital Budget.
 Projects financed using Free Cash will not increase taxes or result in the payment of finance charges.
-The use of Free Cash is a significant funding source for FY2019 capital projects and will continue playing a significant role in funding future capital projects as well.
+The use of Free Cash is a significant funding source for FY2020 capital projects and will continue playing a significant role in funding future capital projects as well.

-I NOI OBED F 12017 FINEE CADII I LAU Free Cash Certifi Free Cash Certification as of 7/1/2017 2,877,855 100.00% 100.00% FY2019 Appropriated Reserve riated Reserve -175,000 6% FY2019 Operating Budget ng Budget -500,000 17% FY2019 Stabilization Fund ation Fund -200,000 7% FY2019 Capital Projects Projects -1,360,000 47% Available Free C Available Free Cash after FY2019 Plan 642,855 22%
+PROPOSED FY2020 FREE CASH PLAN

+Free Cas h Certification as of 7/1/2018 2,236,167 100%

+FY2020 Appropriated Reserve -175,000 8%

+FY2020 Operating Budget -500,000 22%

+FY2020 Stabilization Fund -200,000 9%

+FY2020 Capital Projects -861,167 39%

+Availabl e Free Cash after FY2020 Plan 500,000 22%

-In addition to funding capital projects in FY2019, the Free Cash Plan also includes a \$200,000 contribution to the Stabilization Fund.
+In addition to funding capital projects in FY2020, the Free Cash Plan also includes a \$200,000 contribution to the Stabilization Fund.
 The Stabilization Fund is designed to accumulate amounts for capital and other future spending purposes, although it may be appropriated for any lawful purpose in accordance with MGL Chapter 40, Section 5B.
 Communities may establish one or more stabilization funds for different purposes.
 Any interest shall be added to and become a part of the funds.
-A two-thirds vote of Town Meeting is required appropriate money from a stabilization fund.
+A two-thirds vote of Town Meeting is required to appropriate money from a stabilization fund.

 The Town currently maintains a Stabilization Fund for emergencies and unforeseen circumstances.
-As of June 30, 2017, the balance in the Town's Stabilization Fund is \$4.36 million.
+As of June 30, 2018, the balance in the Town's Stabilization Fund is \$4.57 million.
 Historically the budget had provided for an annual appropriation of \$100,000 to be added to the Stabilization Fund.
 However, for several years during the recession the appropriation was not possible due to financial constraints.
-During FY2016 the Stabilization Fund contribution was restored at \$200,000 and is planned to continue at that level in FY2019.
-The contribution is made possible by the positive amount of Free Cash certified on July 1, 2017.
+During FY2016 the Stabilization Fund contribution was restored at \$200,000 and is planned to continue at that level in FY2020.
+The contribution is made possible by the positive amount of Free Cash certified on July 1, 2018.

 Northborough's financial policy provides for reserves to average between 5% and 10% of the Town's operating budget.
-Prior to the close of FY2017, the Town's total reserves (Stabilization Fund plus Free Cash) were at 8.2%, or \$5.07 million.
-As the operating budget continues to grow at a rate of 3-4% annually and the Stabilization Fund's interest earnings are less than 1% annually, the relative level of reserves has been declining, despite the fact that the Town has not drawn upon the Stabilization Fund.
-The planned contribution of \$200,000 in FY2019 is intended to maintain reserves at approximately 7.8%.
+Prior to the close of FY2018, the Town's total reserves (Stabilization Fund plus Free Cash) were at 8.1%, or \$5.21 million.
+As the operating budget continues to grow at a rate of 3-4% annually and the Stabilization Fund's interest earnings are less, the relative level of reserves has been declining, despite the fact that the Town has not drawn upon the Stabilization Fund.
+The planned contribution of \$200,000 in FY2020 is intended to maintain reserves at approximately 8.1%.